-- the Funding Support Scheme for Investment in management and eco-driving systems for public passenger transport operators, communicated to the European Commission on 20 February 2018, registered under Case SA50466; - the financial instrument for urban rehabilitation and revitalisation, communicated to the European Commission on 22 November 2017, registered under Case SA49665, with a budget of €115 million; - the Scheme on Contractual Tax Benefits to productive investment in the Autonomous Region of Madeira and the Incentive System for Entrepreneurship in the Autonomous Region of Madeira communicated to the European Commission on 11 January 2018 (Case SA50074) and on 16 November 2017 (Case SA49585), respectively; - the aid scheme for autonomous training projects, communicated to the European Commission on 27 November 2017, registered under Case SA49667, with a budget of €12 million; - the R&D Projects Scheme, funded by the national budget, communicated to the European Commission on 20 January 2017, registered under Case SA47365;
+- on the covid-19 pandemic: Case SA.56755, a €3 billion guarantees scheme for companies active in the touristic sector, restaurants and similar companies, extractive or manufacturing companies, travel agencies, touristic animation and event organisation and similar companies; Case SA.56873 on a €13 billion direct grant and loan guarantee scheme open to all sectors, excluding companies that perform financial and insurance activities; and Case SA.56886 on a €20 million credit line with subsidised interest rates addressed to undertakings active in the fishery and aquaculture sector; - the most significant general national aid scheme that is exempt from article 108(3) TFEU under the General Block Exemption Regulation is Order (Portaria) No. 57-A/2015, as amended, which adopted the Specific Regulation for Competitiveness and Internationalisation under which aid (mainly co-financed by EU structural funds) can be granted for initial productive investments, for research and development, for the qualification and internationalisation of small and medium-sized enterprises (SMEs) and for other projects in continental Portugal (see decisions and summary notifications in Cases SA42136, 41942, 41943 and 41967); - the regime of support for biomass-operated generators close to forests in Portugal, approved by the European Commission on 8 January 2019, registered under Case SA48881; - a special taxation scheme for maritime transport activities, as well as a special tax and social contributions regime applicable to seafarers involved in such maritime transport activities, approved by European Commission decision of 6 March 2018 in Case SA48929: - the Funding Support Scheme for Investment in management and eco-driving systems for public passenger transport operators, communicated to the European Commission on 20 February 2018, registered under Case SA50466; - the financial instrument for urban rehabilitation and revitalisation, communicated to the European Commission on 22 November 2017, registered under Case SA49665, with a budget of €115 million; - the Scheme on Contractual Tax Benefits to productive investment in the Autonomous Region of Madeira and the Incentive System for Entrepreneurship in the Autonomous Region of Madeira communicated to the European Commission on 11 January 2018 (Case SA50074) and on 16 November 2017 (Case SA49585), respectively; - the aid scheme for autonomous training projects, communicated to the European Commission on 27 November 2017, registered under Case SA49667, with a budget of €12 million; - the R&D Projects Scheme, funded by the national budget, communicated to the European Commission on 20 January 2017, registered under Case SA47365; - the Programme for Clean Buses in Urban Areas, approved by the European Commission decision of 24 October 2016 in Case SA45694, with a budget of €60 million, as amended by decision of 16 May 2018 in in Case SA50760;

-- the Programme for Clean Buses in Urban Areas, approved by the European Commission decision of 24 October 2016 in Case SA45694, with a budget of €60 million; - the Prolongation of Portuguese Guarantee Scheme on European Investment Bank Lending, approved by the European Commission decision of 28 July 2016, registered under Case SA45671; - the Support Programme for Cooperation in Rural Development, approved by the European Commission decision of 19 July 2016 in Case SA43920; - the Research and Technological Development Scheme, communicated to the European Commission on 20 May 2015, registered under Case SA41942, with a budget of €100 million; - the Support Programme for Renewable Electricity, approved by the European Commission decision of 4 May 2016 in Case SA41694; - the provision of risk capital, communicated to the European Commission on 5 August 2016, registered under Case SA46167.
+- the Prolongation of the Portuguese Guarantee Scheme on European Investment Bank Lending, approved by the European Commission decision of 28 July 2016, registered under Case SA45671; - the Support Programme for Cooperation in Rural Development, approved by the European Commission decision of 19 July 2016 in Case SA43920; and - the Support Programme for Renewable Electricity, approved by the European Commission decision of 4 May 2016 in Case SA41694.